 Barcelona is a very literate city.
-Case in point: there are 300 bookshops, 40 libraries, about 25 literary festivals taking place throughout the year, and over 100 book publishing houses ensconced within the city limits.
+There are 300 bookshops, 40 libraries, about 25 literary festivals taking place throughout the year.
+Added to which, there are over 100 book publishing houses ensconced within the city limits.
 The numbers don’t lie: Barcelona reads a lot.
+So, it goes without saying that there must be numerous Barcelona literary haunts too.

 The trail of Barcelona’s rich literary culture is a long one, in Catalan, Spanish, and English.
 Here are the best places in Barcelona to revel in the city’s literary past and present.